slurmulon/bach/docs/guide.md

 ]
 ```

-_Note how the last chord, `A7`, is played for two measures (via `2 * 6/8`).
-If we were using the `4|4` meter, we would just say `1` instead since all durations are based on common time._
+It's worth noting how the last chord, `A7`, is played for two measures (via `2 * 6/8`).

+If we were using the `4|4` meter, we would just say `1` instead since all durations are based on common time.

 ### Variables

-> TODO: Mention limitation around using lists vars in other lists

 More often that not you will need to play the same element multiple times in a track.

-Variables allow you to assign a name to a value and then reference that value later by the variable name.
+Variables allow you to assign a name to a value and then reference that value later by the variable's name.

 This helps to reduce duplication and human error and makes changing the track much easier later on.